Sextupole reduction via chaos suppression at the National Synchrotron Light Source II: Performance comparison of nonlinear dynamics

 To further explore this, a numerical experiment was conducted to compare the correlation between DA and optimization objectives based on RDTs and CIs.
-In this study, the optimization objectives were either RDTs or CIs, and the control variables were the same five families of sextupoles.
-A population-based multi-objective genetic algorithm was used to evolve candidate solutions across generations.
-The results reveal that, when chaos suppression is the objective, a strong correlation emerges between DA and CI as shown in Fig.~\ref{fig:correlation}.
-The strong correlation not only accelerates convergence but also produces significantly better candidate solutions.
-Furthermore, this experiment clarifies why, in our early design stage, a six-family sextupole scheme was required when optimization targeted RDTs: if with only five families, the optimal solutions failed to provide the desired DA.
+The control variables were the same five families of sextupoles for both optimization strategies.
+For the RDT minimization, a multi-objective genetic algorithm optimizer was employed to simultaneously suppress multiple $h_{3,4}$ RDTs, including three ADD terms~\cite{wang2012explicit}.
+In such a case, a candidate is considered potentially good if it is not dominated by other solutions (i.e., if no other candidate has better values for all objectives).
+However, many of these candidates -- which may only have a very few small RDTs -- typically do not provide a good DA, yet they still survive the optimization process.
+When chaos suppression was used as a single objective for DA optimization, a simple downhill simplex algorithm was employed.
+Once good solutions are found, the algorithm continues to explore their neighboring region, generating many similarly good candidates.
+The correlation and the distribution of candidates reveal that using the CS approach is not only simpler (involving a single objective), but it also tends to yield a larger number of high-quality candidate solutions with an accelerated convergence, as shown in Fig.~\ref{fig:correlation}.
+In its left subplot, the RDT metric is an aggregate sum.
+To account for the dramatic variation in RDT magnitudes across different orders, each individual RDT was first weighted by the mean value of all candidates in the data pool before summation to establish the correlation~\cite{yang2011multiobjective}.
+A significantly stronger correlation is observed between the DA and the CI.
+Furthermore, this experiment explains why, in our early design stage, a six-family sextupole scheme was required when optimization targeted RDTs: with only five families, the optimal RDT solutions failed to provide the desired DA.